 - 4 ounces bittersweet or semisweet chocolate chips or chopped chocolate

 - Edible gold leaf (optional)

 Procedure and Assembly

-Make the doughnuts: Pre-heat the oven to 375 degrees.
+- Make the doughnuts by first pre-heating the oven to 375 degrees.
 Halve and seed the squash and place, cut sides down, on a foil-lined baking sheet that’s been sprayed with non-stick cooking spray.
 Bake for 1 hour; remove from oven and let cool completely.
 Puree in a food processor till smooth.

-Make the glaze: Melt the chocolate, butter and milk in the top half of a double boiler, stirring till smooth.
+- Make the glaze by first melting the chocolate, butter and milk in the top half of a double boiler, stirring till smooth.
 Dip the tops of each doughnut into the glaze, then sprinkle with some of the flaky sea salt.
 Let set and decorate with bits of the gold leaf.